tigase server(v7.1.0) and client(v3.0.0) incompatibility

 Any help is appreciated.

-Added by Artur Hefczyc almost 2 years ago
+Added by Artur Hefczyc about 2 years ago

 Normally, if XMPP protocol is used there re no incompatibilities between different XMPP servers and XMPP clients, or different versions.
 This is because all our software implement all the standard XMPP specifications and public extensions.